solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 See how you got a 200 from the first request, but a 403 from the second?
 Our ExtAuthPolicy is working!

 ## Conclusion
-In this workshop, we have demonstrated creating a Rego policy to
+In this workshop, we have demonstrated creating a Rego policy to control traffic and compiling that into a bundle.
+We then uploaded that bundle to a cloud storage bucket, and added configuration to load that bundle into the OPA sidecar in our external auth service.
+Finally, we configured Gloo Platform to use that rego policy bundle to authenticate requests to the httpbin service.
+I hope you enjoyed the workshop!